Slackadays/Clipboard/README.md

     <img src="https://img.shields.io/github/stars/slackadays/clipboard?style=for-the-badge&color=brightgreen">
 </p>

-:rocket: **Clipboard is a power tool that saves you time and effort.** Previously, you've always had to think about where exactly you want to move text and files.
+:rocket: **Clipboard is a power tool that saves you time and effort.** 😌 Previously, you've always had to think about where exactly you want to move text and files.
 This increases your mental workload and makes some scenarios simply impractical.
-Now, you can have a _unified_ clipboard to use anywhere in the command line, just as if you were using a GUI.
+Now, you can have a _unified_ clipboard to use anywhere in the command line, just as if you were using a GUI!

 - **Quick.** Zero configuration needed to use.
 - **Easy.** Friendly to newbies and power users alike.
 - **Compatible.** Works on any system that supports C++20.
-Really!
 - **Unified.** Functions exactly the same everywhere.
 - **Universal.** Supports English, Spanish, Portuguese, and Turkish.
 - **Integrated.** Connects with [many](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat) native GUI clipboards.